 Lowell C. Brown

-Lowell is also a nationally recognized and widely published authority on EMTALA — the federal law prohibiting improper emergency patient transfers by hospitals (“patient-dumping”).
-In addition, he has extensive experience defending clients against actions by the Centers for Medicare and Medicaid Services (CMS) to terminate Medicare provider agreements.
+Lowell is a nationally recognized and widely published authority on EMTALA — the federal law prohibiting improper emergency patient transfers by hospitals (“patient-dumping”).
+He also has extensive experience defending clients against actions by the Centers for Medicare and Medicaid Services (CMS) to terminate Medicare provider agreements, and has appeared in federal trial and appellate courts on behalf of clients challenging such actions.

-Lowell’s practice also encompasses operational issues such as bioethics, medical records, and consent and confidentiality.
-His experience in the foregoing areas includes litigation in California and federal courts.
+Lowell’s practice also encompasses health care-related operational issues such as bioethics, medical records, and consent and confidentiality.
+His experience in the foregoing areas includes litigation in California and federal courts, where he has appeared on behalf of provider clients in such matters as competency hearings; petitions for authorization to perform surgery for patients lacking capacity; and opposition to motions seeking access to confidential substance abuse treatment records.

 Lowell has been an assistant adjunct professor at the University of Southern California.
-He is an active member of a number of health care organizations, including the California Association Medical Staff Services and the Healthcare Financial Management Association.
+He is an active member of a number of health care organizations, including the California Association Medical Staff Services (CAMSS).

 Publications, Presentations & Recognitions